carnivuth/2nd_brain/pages/datamining/QUESTIONS_MACHINE_LEARNING.md

 - To eliminate parts of the tree where the decision could generate underfitting
 - To eliminate attributes which could be influenced by random effects

-## In a dataset with D attributes, how many subsets of attributes should be considered for feature selection according tp an exhaustive search?
+## In a dataset with d attributes, how many subsets of attributes should be considered for feature selection according tp an exhaustive search?

 - **$\mathcal{o}(2^{d})$**
 - $\mathcal{o}(D!)$
 - $\mathcal{o}(D)$
 - $\mathcal{o}(D^{2})$
-## In which mining activity the Information Gain can be useful?
+## In which mining activity the information gain can be useful?

 - Discovery of association rules
 - **Classification**
 - Clustering
 - Discretization
-## Given the two binary vectors below, which is their similarity according to the Simple Matching Coefficient?
+## Given the two binary vectors below, which is their similarity according to the simple matching coefficient?

 ```
 1000101101